Dawn at the Oyu Tolgoi mine in Mongolia

 - EBRD: 26 February 2013

 Located in the Omnogovi Aimag (province) in the Southern Gobi Desert region of Mongolia, the Oyu Tolgoi copper/silver/gold mine is one of the largest undeveloped copper and gold deposits in the world.
 Estimates of the total copper and gold reserves of the mine have reached 37 million tons and 46 million ounces respectively.
-The Mongolian GDP is expected to increase by 30% once Oyu Tolgoi (OT) begins production, which is likely to start in the third quarter of 2012.
+The Mongolian GDP is expected to increase by 30% once Oyu Tolgoi (OT) reaches full production.

 Civil society groups, both in Mongolia and abroad, are concerned about the negative environmental and social impacts the mine will have.
 One NGO for example, Oyu Tolgoi Watch, was founded in March 2010 specifically to monitor compliance with international environmental and human rights standards at Oyu Tolgoi.
 Two fact-finding missions undertaken in 2011, one by a USAID field team and another by a coalition of CSOs (including BIC and OT Watch) found that the long-term interests of the mining companies and the traditional herders that live nearby are incompatible.